mitchelljustin/pragmatic-lightning/index.md

 An app communicates with an LND node using an [RPC (Remote Procedure Call)](https://en.wikipedia.org/wiki/Remote_procedure_call) protocol called [GRPC](https://grpc.io/).

-The LND RPC methods map one-to-one to LNCLI commands, meaning any LNCLI command we execute can also be done as an RPC call and vice versa.
+The LND RPC methods (almost) map one-to-one to LNCLI commands, meaning most LNCLI commands we execute can also be done as an RPC call and vice versa.
 [You can find the documentation for all the RPC methods here.](https://api.lightning.community/)

-We'll be using a Node package called [LNRPC](https://www.npmjs.com/package/@radar/lnrpc).
+We'll use a Node package called [LNRPC](https://www.npmjs.com/package/@radar/lnrpc).
 ```sh
 yarn add @radar/lnrpc
 ```